Time Tracking Software for Employees: What to Look For in 2026

 • GPS and geofencing — field-based teams clock in when they arrive at a job site; the system logs location automatically

-• Biometric or kiosk check-in — common in manufacturing and construction; employees tap a badge or scan a fingerprint
+• Biometric or kiosk check-in — common in manufacturing and construction task management; employees tap a badge or scan a fingerprint

 • Timesheet submission — employees fill out weekly or bi-weekly digital timesheets that managers review and approve